JHodgkins/MSP3-Movie2Archive/README.md

 ## Design
 Movie2Archive was designed to be clean, clear and easily understood by all audiences using the application, header and footer sections persist throughout the web application to ensure navigation is kept consistent, easy to navigate and provides a pleasant user experience (UX) throughout.

-The application uses mainly solid colours which contrast each other well, for example a darker grey against orange gives the feeling of hard edges to reflect DVD, Blue Ray boxes and the boxy appearance of a media collection.
+The application uses mainly solid colours which contrast each other well, for example a darker grey against orange gives the feeling of hard edges to reflect DVD, Blu-ray boxes and the boxy appearance of a media collection.
 As a person with a visual impairment, the web application has been designed with screen magnification and screen readers in mind.

 ### Structure of pages